AqwamCreates/DataPredict/docs/API/Models/AsynchronousAdvantageCritic.md

 #### Parameters:

-* actorCriticModelNumber: The model number to get the epsilon.
+* actorCriticModelNumber: The model number for a model to get the epsilon.

 #### Returns: